Carrickfergus: Transport

 Carrickfergus railway station opened on 1 October 1862.
 In addition, the northwest of the town is served by Clipperstown railway station, and the east by Downshire railway station.
-All three stations have regular commuter services to Belfast and Larne.
-Three historic stations in Carrickfergus, Barn, Eden and Mount, closed in the 1970s.
+All three stations have regular commuter services to Belfast and Larne with connections to Dublin and Derry~Londonderry at Belfast.
+Four historic stations in Carrickfergus; Barn, Eden, Mount, and Kilroot; closed in the 1970s.

 Politics

 Carrickfergus is covered by the East Antrim constituency, whose Member of Parliament (MP) is Sammy Wilson of the DUP.
 The Parliamentary constituency of Carrickfergus existed from 1801 to 1885.

-Local MLAs for the area following the 2017 election are:
+Local MLAs for the area following the 2022 Northern Ireland Assembly election are: